A heuristic derivation of radiative power loss and radiation reaction from the kinetic power of electric inertial mass of a charge: Radiative losses from a charge moving arbitrarily

 This formula for radiative drag force or radiation reaction is the same as derived in literature from the self-force of a charged sphere.
 But we have here derived radiation reaction and the radiative losses from the kinetic power of the electric inertial mass of a charged particle.

 It has sometimes been stated in the literature \cite{51} that radiation reaction is not represented correctly by Eq.~(\ref{eq:41l}), and that it should instead be calculated from Larmor's formula for radiative losses.
-However, that is an erroneous statement and by using synchrotron radiative losses as an example, it can be conclusively demonstrated that the radiation reaction calculated from Larmor's formula (or its relativistic generalization Li\'{e}nard's formula) does not yield results compatible with the special relativity \cite{31a,58a}.
+However, that is an erroneous statement and by using synchrotron radiative losses as an example, it can be conclusively demonstrated that the radiation damping calculated from Larmor's formula (or its relativistic generalization Li\'{e}nard's formula) does not yield results compatible with the special relativity and further, violates energy-momentum conservation \cite{p58a}.

 In an assumedly uniform and homogeneous magnetic field, a charge will be moving in a helical path with a velocity component ${\bf v}_{\parallel}={\bf v} \cos \psi$, parallel to the magnetic field, where $\psi$ is the pitch angle (i.e., angle with respect to the magnetic field vector) of the charge.
 Since the radiation is confined to a narrow cone around the instantaneous direction of motion of the charge \cite{1,25,27}, from Larmor's formula (or rather from Li\'{e}nard's formula), any radiation reaction on the charge will be in a direction just opposite to its instantaneous velocity vector \cite{23, 26}, implying no change in the pitch angle of the charge.
 Thus the ratio ${\bf v}_\perp/{\bf v}_\parallel = \tan\psi$, will not change.
 However, there is something amiss in the above arguments and the above picture is not consistent with the special theory of relativity.
-A more careful consideration shows that in the case of synchrotron losses, the velocity component parallel to the magnetic field (${\bf v}_\parallel$) of the charge remains unaffected, while magnitude of ${\bf v}_\perp$ steadily decreases due to radiative losses and as a consequence the pitch angle of the radiating charge in general changes, with the charge motion gradually getting aligned with the magnetic field direction \cite{31c}.
-Thus the dynamics of the charged particle computed from only the radiation reaction formula yields a picture consistent with the special relativity.
+A more careful consideration shows that in the case of synchrotron losses, the velocity component parallel to the magnetic field (${\bf v}_\parallel$) of the charge remains unaffected, while magnitude of ${\bf v}_\perp$ steadily decreases due to radiative losses and as a consequence the pitch angle of the radiating charge in general changes, with the charge motion gradually getting aligned with the magnetic field direction \cite{p30}.
+Thus the dynamics of the charged particle computed from Larmor's formula (or its relativistic generalization Li\'{e}nard's formula) does not yield results compatible with the special relativity and that only the radiation reaction formula yields a picture consistent with the special relativity.